 Be respectful to your colleagues.
-Please don't eat during class as this can be distracting and disruptive.
-Please turn off cell phones before class begins.
-Laptops are for taking notes only.
-No surfing, e-mailing, texting, Instagraming, Messaging, tweeting, or Facebooking during lectures and sections.
 For written communication practice good email etiquette with formal salutations to instructors and colleagues, written in proper English without acronyms or abbreviations.
 Use your UW email account and include a signature block.

 QUIZZES, PAPERS, GRADES